jpmaida/richfaces4-tab-panel-bug-reproducer/README.md

 **Build**

+On a terminal execute:
 `mvn clean package -DskipTests`

 **Execute**

 1. Start a JBoss EAP 7.x instance.
-2. Execute on a terminal `mvn wildfly:deploy` in the project root directory.
+2. Locate the project root directory.
+3. Execute on a terminal: `mvn wildfly:deploy`.

 ## Where it was tested ?